Unidentified decedent: Putrefaction

 Putrefaction often occurs when bacteria decompose the remains and generate gasses inside out, causing the corpse to swell and become discolored.
 In cases such as the Rogers family, who were murdered in 1989 by Oba Chandler, the bodies were deposited in water but surfaced after gasses in their remains caused them to float to the surface.
 They were deceased a short period of time but were already severely decomposed and unrecognizable, due to putrefaction that occurred while underwater and high temperatures.
 It was not until a week later that dental records revealed their identities.

 Skeletonization

-Skeletonization occurs when the UID has decayed to the point that bones and possibly some tissues are all that is found, usually when death occurred a significant amount of time before discovery.
+Skeletonization occurs when the UID has decayed to the point that bones and possibly only a few tissues are all that is found, usually when death occurred a significant amount of time before discovery.
 If a skeletonized body is found, fingerprints and toeprints are impossible to recover, unless they have survived the initial decomposition of the remains.
 Fingerprints are often used to identify the dead and were used widely before DNA comparison was possible.
 In some cases, partial remains limit the available information.
 Skeletonized UIDs are often forensically reconstructed if searching dental records and DNA databases is unsuccessful.